 - For FIRST ROUND DECISIONS, applications are due Dec 1st of a student’s 10th grade year. (more)

 6. Why doesn’t minimum always get a student into CCCTC?
 In fact why are good students put on hold?

 - Due to the limitation of space and resources, some of our programs have wait lists. (more)

 7. What happens if a student is placed on hold because of grades or attendance?

 - Students who are below a 2.0 GPA in academic classes and/or the 94% are placed on hold.
-While students are on hold we will continue to monitor their progress.
+While students are on hold we continue to monitor and evaluate their progress. (more)